Thanu92/Realignment/README.md

 This repository is licensed under the MIT License.
 See the LICENSE file for more details.

 Acknowledgements
-Thank you to the contributors and organizations that made this research possible.
+Thank you to the contributors and the university of Guelph that made this research possible.

 Contact
-For any questions or comments, please contact your-email@example.com.
+For any questions or comments, please contact thanuja@uoguelph.ca.
 Feel free to adjust the paths and any other details as needed!